Aba (genus): Branches

 The gens divided into several families in the course of the centuries.

 Today there are nineteen noble families that directly descend from the Royal House of Aba, and belong to Clan Aba – “Genus Aba”.
 They are: Athinai, Báthory of the Clan Aba, Báthory de Gagy, Bertóthy, Budaméry, Csirke, Csobánka, Frichi, Gagyi, Hedry, Keczer, Kompolthi, Laczkffy de Nádasd, Lapispataky, Rhédey, Sennyey, Sirokay, Somosy de Somos, Vendéghy and Vitéz.

 Various members of the Rhédey von Kis-Rhéde branch of Genus Aba held many royal offices and acquired many hereditary titles.
 Among them – Voivod (Dukes) and Princes of Transylvania, Counts of Rhédey von Kis-Rhéde, Hereditary Count Palatines of the Holy Roman Empire, Papal Count Palatines of the Lateran Palace and Countess von Hohenstein.

+Genetics

+Genetic samples from 19 individuals were collected at the necropolis in Abasár, from the political centre of the Aba clan.
+In 2024, archaeogenetic analysis revealed East Eurasian paternal origin to the Aba royal family of Hungary.
+It revealed that members of the Aba family were related to members of prominent Hungarian medieval noble families, including the Hungarian royal House of Árpád, the Báthory family, and the Hunyadi family, as well as to the first-generation immigrant elite of the Hungarian conquest, all of which had been previously studied through archaeogenetic analysis.
+In medieval Hungarian chronicles both the Aba and the Árpád dynasty are identified as descendants of Attila, King of the Hunnic empire.
+Detailed whole genome sequencing data revealed the paternal ancestry of the Árpád dynasty originating from East Eurasia, with potential Hun connections.
+In the archaeogenetic study, the Abas also demonstrated Asian Hun (Xiongnu) phylogenetic connections.